xtrime-ru/TelegramApiServer/README.md

 1. Start TelegramApiServer in cli:
     * docker:
         1. Start container interactively: `docker-compose run --rm telegram-api-server`
-        2. If you need to start multiple sessions, do it one-by-one, like this: `docker-compose run --rm telegram-api-server --session=user1`
+        2. If you need to start multiple sessions, create docker-compose.override.yml.
+Add additional containers there.
+Use unique ports and session names in command.
     * manual:
         1. `php server.php --session=session`
 1. Authorize your session: